marpil98/MongoDB_terraristic/README.md

 Small application to menage db contaninig data about my breeding

 # Disclaimer
 I created this application for my own use, so all communications in this application are in Polish.
-Similarly, this document is written in Polish, but below is translation into English.
+Similarly, this document is written in Polish, but below is machine translation into English.

 ## PL
 # Licencja